darc12345/demo-repo/README.md

-This one was made for a freecodecamp project
+This one was made for a freecodecamp project!